Conceptual structure and the growth of scientific knowledge: Results

+Finally, with respect to the control variables, we find a statistically significant, negative association between the number of authors and the \(CD_{2017y}\) index, which is consistent with prior work suggesting that larger teams tend to produce less disruptive work \citep{wu2019large}.

-In summary, some conceptual structures appear more conducive to innovation, and critically the growth of knowledge.
+In summary, some conceptual structures appear more conducive to innovation, and ultimately the growth of knowledge.
 Our results indicate that prominent and less rigid core/periphery structures may provide an environment ripe for innovative ideas.
 Specifically, innovative works were associated with concept networks with high churn of core concepts, relatively larger cores, and fewer cores.
 In conjunction with our findings on over time trends, our results suggests that the innovative potential of a field declines over time: as the core increases in rigidity (high churn) and prevents new concepts from entering the core (decrease in relative size of the core).
-Our findings also suggest that the number of cores generally decreases over time for the social sciences, making it more conducive to innovation; whereas the opposite is true for the physical sciences.
+Our findings also suggest that the number of cores slightly decreases over time for the social sciences, potentially suggesting an environment less conducive to innovation.
+But, these temporal trends lack consistency across different network variations (refer to S2.2 in the Appendix), and thus should be interpreted with caution.